-As well as supporting potential Oxbridge candidates, we broadened our emphasis to support any of our students looking to apply to competitive courses requiring an interview or other selection process.
+As well as supporting potential Oxbridge candidates, we support any of our students looking to apply to competitive courses requiring an interview or other selection process.
 Alongside the traditional attendance at the Oxbridge Student Conference, all students interested in such courses were guided through this process on a one-to-one basis and given subject mentors to support their progress.
-June 2023 saw the second 'Enhanced Admissions Conference', providing chance to network with former students undertaking these courses and giving students the mentoring opportunities to start their journey.
+June 2024 saw the third 'Enhanced Admissions Conference', providing chance to network with former students undertaking these courses and giving students the mentoring opportunities to start their journey.